MacGregor, Alan Oral History

 Alan MacGregor was born in Manchester, England, in 1930.
 After attending Oxford College, he lived in Africa until 1965 as a gay man.
 He returned to England and became active in the Gay Christian Movement (GCM, now Lesbian and Gay Christian Movement LGCM).
 He also joined the Commission to the Church of England (CCE) to lobby for recognition of LGBT religious rights.

-An detailed synopsis of the interview can be seen by searching for Alan MacGregor in the National Sound Archives catalog at the following web address.
+An detailed synopsis of the interview can be seen by searching or browsing for Alan MacGregor in the National Sound Archives catalog at the following web address.

 The Hall Carpenter Archives donated their Oral History Collection to the National Sound Archives at the British Library.
 Details about or copies of the taped interview can be obtained from the National Sound Archives.